Skip to content

 Most wellbeing and mental health support services can adapt their service to specific SEND needs.
 Some are specialist in different types of SEND.

-There are a number of potential wellbeing and mental health services that a child could have access to.
+There are many wellbeing and mental health services that a child could have access to.
 The child and their parents or carers should identify the support they think is best suited to them.
 A child could have different forms of wellbeing or mental health support at different times in their life.
-It is really important to talk to your child’s teacher and/or the school SENCo (Special Educational Needs Co-ordinator), or a health professional such as a GP, if you are concerned about your child’s mental health and wellbeing.
-Together, you can discuss the best way forward to support you and your child.

 Mental health or wellbeing support could be: